 Police arrest Walmart robbery suspect

 Jul.
-16—HIGH POINT — A man wanted for an armed robbery at the S. Main Street Walmart earlier this week is in custody, the High Point Police Department reported Friday afternoon.
+16—HIGH POINT — A man wanted for an armed robbery at the S. Main Street Walmart earlier this week has been arrested, the High Point Police Department reported Friday afternoon.

-Detectives identified the armed robbery suspect as Dwayne L. Cuthrell, 35, of High Point.
-Cuthrell is currently being held without bond in the Guilford County Jail in Greensboro on federal charges unrelated to the armed robbery.
+Dwayne L. Cuthrell, 35, of High Point was being held with no bond allowed in the Guilford County Jail in Greensboro on federal charges unrelated to the armed robbery.

-Detectives obtained warrants against Cuthrell for robbery with a dangerous weapon and assault by pointing a gun.
-Police say that Cuthrell will be served, pending the outcome of his federal cases.
+Detectives obtained warrants against Cuthrell on state charges of robbery with a dangerous weapon and assault by pointing a gun.

-Late Wednesday night, High Point police officers responded to an armed robbery at the S. Main Street Walmart.
-Managers told officers a man robbed an employee at gunpoint and stole money from a register.
+Late Wednesday night, an armed robbery was reported at the S. Main Street Walmart, where managers told officers a man robbed an employee at gunpoint and stole money from a register.